What Does It Mean to Throw Out Your Back?

 What exactly does it mean to throw out your back?
 The very term throwing your back out sounds like the result of a strenuous activity gone wrong.
 And oftentimes, that’s accurate.
 You may have lifted a heavy box using improper form.
 Maybe you overdid it on the rowing machine.
 Or perhaps you walked downstairs with your vision blocked by an overflowing laundry basket and tripped on the way down.
 I hate when all of those things happen.

 But really, it doesn’t take a brutal accident in order to throw out your back.
-There are far easier ways to do it.
+There’s far easier ways to do it.
 Sitting in front of your computer, which is about as sedentary as it gets, can throw your back out worse than a poorly executed barbell squat.
 You don’t even have to be conscious to throw out your back, considering how many of us sleep awkwardly and/or need a new mattress.
 It’s no wonder why back pain is one of the most common aches my patients report.

 To restate the question: what does it mean to throw out your back?
 I’ll give you the answer, and I’ll follow up with how to prevent it!